Pages

 Last year I signed up for an environmental psychology class with Professor Jeffrey Kiehl at Pacifica Graduate InstituteWe looked at WHY the science is so easy to ignore.
 Professor Khiel has a book called Facing Climate Change where you'll find more info, but in a nutshell:

 The last few centuries of progress have been shaped by the idea that nature is separate from us, inferior to us (as we’ve moved away from seeing Spirit in nature), and that it can be tamed and exploited.
 The Age of Reason led to humans thinking of ourselves as superior because the intellect was deemed superior.
-We’ve also developed big egos πŸ˜… Apparently, climate denial is more common amongst educated groups.
-It’s like the confidence in our ability to think for ourselves outweighs scientific research.
-There is also a breakdown of trust in the collective, which augments this.
+We have also developed big egos 😅

 To solve climate change, we need more empathy and less intellect (weird, huh?)